KatherineMichel/defna-resources/README.md

 https://twitter.com/PyOhio/status/996605491051683841 | PyOhio on Twitter: "With the number of just-in-time proposals you'd think we're running a PyPy conference 😂 🐍… "

 Jeff
-https://twitter.com/i/web/status/1156629486168956929 | Django Chat Podcast on Twitter: "Episode 24 - Testing with Jeff Triplett (@webology) is now live!
+https://twitter.com/loooorenanicole/status/1283403165363208192 | Loooorena "La Tigresa" Mesa @ #BlackLivesMatter 🖤 on Twitter: "Quite topical Espacios Abiertos con @webology discuss as part of the episode @ThePSF election, which I then encourage you to go over to https://t.co/81cC16QLBe to weigh in on @thepsf Board of Directors election reform! #Python #OSS 🐍🐍🐍🐍" / Twitter https://twitter.com/i/web/status/1156629486168956929 | Django Chat Podcast on Twitter: "Episode 24 - Testing with Jeff Triplett (@webology) is now live!
 Jeff is a consultant at REVSYS, Director of the PSF, and President of DEFNA.
 We discuss testing Django applications, community, conferences, parenting, and more. https://t.co/obnwcPXcGc" / Twitter https://twitter.com/webology/status/1188930811451596801 | 🍂 Jeff Triplett 🍂 on Twitter: "👋 Dear friends who ask me to review/give feedback on your slides/presentations: 1️⃣ I am happy to.
 I get asked quite a bit and I watch quite a bit.
 2️⃣ consider using https://t.co/0dfnYYFBFP or https://t.co/F9DOQ5jgOz to save yourself a ton of time and formatting issues." / Twitter